RC Airplane World flight school

 If it hangs very nose down, or at all tail down, then you need to adjust the balance to get it to hang level.

 Your first option is to try moving the motor battery pack forwards or backwards, depending on which way your airplane is hanging.
-This is the best thing to do to adjust the CG, because you're not adding dead weight to the plane in the form of ballest.
+This is the best thing to do to adjust the CG, because you're not adding dead weight to the plane in the form of ballast.

-If you can't shift the pack because it's too tight a fit in its compartment, then you need to add ballast to either the nose or tail end of the plane.
-If this is the case, add the weight as far out as you can, because this will have the greatest effect with the least amount.
+If you cannot shift the pack because it's too tight a fit in its compartment, then you need to add ballast to either the nose or tail end of the plane.
+If this is the case, add the weight as far out as you can, this will have the greatest effect with the least amount.

-If you need to add weight to the tail end of the airplane, because it's nose heavy, then try and add it to the very rear of the fuselage, where both sides come together so to speak.
-If your plane is foam, you could screw an appropriate size screw into the foam, for example.
+So, if you need to add weight to the front because the plane is tail heavy, look at fixing something to the underside of the nose, as far forward as you can.
+If you need to add weight to the tail end of the airplane, because it's nose heavy, then try and add it to the very rear of the fuselage - where both sides come together, so to speak.

 Whatever weight you add to the nose or tail, make sure it's very secure!
-Having the weight fly off during a flight will upset the CG, and this is going to adversely effect the plane's flight characteristics.
+Having the weight fly off during a flight will upset the CG and this is going to adversely effect the plane's flight characteristics.

 It's important to understand that a slightly nose heavy plane will still fly fine.
 A tail heavy plane, however, is bad news; the plane will be at best very difficult to control, and at worst completely uncontrollable.
-If your airplane seems tail heavy when it's balancing on your fingertips, do something about it!
+If your airplane seems tail heavy when it's balancing on your fingertips, do something about it.

-Roll balancing your RC airplane
+Roll (lateral) balancing your RC airplane

 This is often overlooked and isn't as critical as getting the CG correct, but a plane that has one side heavier than the other will want to roll and turn to the heavier side, making your life a bit harder.

-To check your plane's roll balance, simply loop some thread around the propeller shaft, and then some around the rear of the fuselage as close to the tail as you can get it.
-Lift the plane up and let it hang freely - see if it wants to roll to one side or another.
+Lift the airplane up and let it hang freely - see if it wants to roll to one side or another.
 If it does, then you need to add some weight to the wingtip of the lighter (higher) side.

 Add only enough weight to make the plane hang level, when viewed from the front.
 Taping the weights to the wingtip is an easy method, although you might want to take the trouble to set them into the wingtip and cover over them to hide them from view.